Katya156/component_db_project/README.md

 </code>
 The elements are divided into files by title and each file lies in a folder with the name of the book in which the corresponding elements were.

-The result is stored in the /data folder
+The result is stored in the /data folder.
 <h4><ins>divide_params.py</ins></h4>
 Here is a section setting (new_parser_settings folder), which column corresponds to which Parameter Id.
 You need to make a program that will create such a file: